Half Frog Pose -Ardha Bhekasana

 Step by step

-- Lie on your stomach, on the forearms, elbows underneath the shoulders.
+- Lie on your stomach, and rest on your forearms in Sphinx pose, elbows underneath the shoulders.

 - Firm the pubic bone down and draw your belly in.

 - Cross the left forearm in front of the body.
-Bend your right knee and reach back with the right hand to hold the top of your foot, pulling the foot in towards the outside of your right hip.
+Bend your right knee and reach back with the right hand to hold the top of your foot, pulling the foot in towards your right hip.

-- Stay for 5 breaths before releasing the foot and slowly lowering it to the ground.
+- Stay for 5 breaths before slowly releasing the foot.
+Repeat on the other side.

-- You can support the lift of your upper torso by using a bolster under your chest.
+- You can support your upper body, placing a bolster under your chest and armpits

 - Stretches the thigh muscles and hip flexors.